Palazzo Priuli Stazio, Venice

-The Palazzo Priuli Stazio is a Baroque architecture palace located near San Giacomo dall'Orio in the sestiere of Santa Croce in Venice, Italy.
+The Palazzo Priuli Stazio is a Baroque architecture palace located near San Giacomo dell'Orio in the sestiere of Santa Croce in Venice, Italy.

 History

 Previously, the place had been property of the Suriàn family, admitted to Venetian aristocracy in 1648.
 The family originally had moved from Rimini in the 15th century, and included the physician Giacomo; Grand Chancellor Andrea; Bernardo, archbishop of Corfu in 1482; and an Antonio, patriarch of Venice in 1504.
 The aristocratic branch was soon extinguished by 1679.